Doraemon: Nobita and the New Steel Troops—Winged Angels: Plot

 Riruru had some traumatic experiences as a child, and she holds a very deep distrust and resentment towards humans.
 The only individual with whom she feels connected to is Pippo, whom she fixed "on a whim" after he was broken by the other robots.
 Despite everything Nobita and the others do for her, Riruru escape and decides to alert the rest of the Robot Army that they are in a Mirror World and not the real Earth.
 The gang locates her before the meet and Nobita tries to stop her but Riruru shoots Nobita with a laser beam from her finger.
 Pippo jumps in front of Nobita and becomes very badly injured, which gives Riruru a wake-up call as she decides to help the humans while not disclosing the reason for the lack of people.
 However, the commander and the rest of the robot army chain her up for her heresy and proceed to torture her for what she knows.
 Luckily, Nobita, Doraemon, and the others arrive with Zanda Claus and rescue her.

 Back in the real world, Riruru still feels conflicted as her willing allows Doraemon lock her up in a birdcage using the Small Light.
 Later, the robot army becomes suspicious because of the lack of humans in the world.
 They discover that they are in a fake world after analyzing the satellite image of the world and comparing the image to another image of the current world, and seeing how they are reversed.
 They return to the lake where they first entered the fake world, which they believe is the connection doorway.
 Doraemon and the group intercept the army at the lake.
 Riruru and Shizuka remain at Shizuka's house to have a talk, which gives Shizuka a brilliant idea to save the world.
 She re-enlarges Riruru, using the Enlarging Torch Light, and they both use the Walk-In Mirror to return to the real world.
 Using the time machine, they return to 30,000 years ago on Megatopia, attempting to talk to the professor who created the robots from which the robot army is descended.

 The professor plans to redo everything by removing the competition instinct from his robots, replacing those instincts with instincts of humanity and love.
 He collapses before he can finish his job.
 Riruru, in order to complete the salvation, disregards the fact that she and Pippo will disappear after they alter history, and she continues the reprogramming with instructions from the professor.
 Back on Earth in the present time, the robot army, larger in number, has taken the upper hand.
 Zanda Claus is heavily damaged in the process of destroying the leading ship of the robot army.
-Riruru back at Megatopia, has nearly finished her job when the professor breathes his last.
+Riruru back at Megatopia, has nearly finished her job when the professor breathes his last breath.
 At first, she does not know what to do, then she figures out that she needs only to add her feelings, her love from Nobita and his friends, including Pippo.
 The job is completed just in time.
 The robot army is reinforced and attacks en masse.
 The reprogramming is successfully completed, and the robot army is completely erased, as are Riruru and Pippo.
 Shizuka uses the Anywhere Door to return to Earth, rejoining her friends with sorrow.